techfromsage/advanced-mis/topics/timeseries.md

 A user has added a comment to a Talis Elevate player resource.

 `player.annotate.createannotation` includes a count of events for all of the sub classes `player.annotate.createannotation.highlight`, `player.annotate.createannotation.pin`,`player.annotate.createannotation.classcomment`, `player.annotate.createannotation.personalnote`, `player.annotate.createannotation.anonymouscomment`.
-Counting all four classes will result in counting events twice.
+Counting all six classes will result in counting events twice.

 Replies to initial comments are counted in a separate event `player.annotate.createreply`.